-For headphones, closed-back over-ears do this best which is another reason why the Solo3 headphones as on-ears, have such a strong low end.
+For headphones, closed-back over-ears do this best which is another reason why the Solo3 headphones, as on-ears, have such a strong low end.
 It’s to help you hear the bass when it otherwise might be lost due to auditory masking.
 In-ears are a little trickier because they physically can’t form a seal around your ears because, by definition, they go in your ears.
-In those cases, it’s good to look into a solid pair of memory foam ear tips to complement your favorite pair of buds as they do a great job of isolating outside noise.
+In those cases, it’s good to look into a solid pair of memory foam ear tips to complement your favorite pair of buds, as they do a great job of isolating outside noise.
 Plus, it’s a great way to ignore the holiday music.

-The history of Beats
+The History of Beats

 This entire article might seem like we’re berating the Beats brand, but that isn’t the case.
 Beats products have their place in the world and I usually recommend a product or two depending on the use case and who is asking.
 They also have a really interesting backstory that’s worth checking out if you want to know how they came to be.
 While it’s true that we’re not entirely sure what’s going on with the brand now, there’s no doubt that the company is going to sell tons of headphones.
-Especially since Apple, its parent company, removed the headphone jack and added the H1 chip.
+Especially since Apple, its parent company, removed the headphone jack and added the H1 and H2 chip.